How to Organize Your Garage

 It’s hard to organize when you’re not even sure what you’re organizing.
 Go through your garage and separate what you plan to keep from what can be tossed or sold.
 This is where a good old-fashioned garage sale can work wonders.
 You wouldn’t have to do much.
 Just open up the door, and let curious customers do the hard work for you.

-Practical Ideas for Organizing Your Garage
+Organizing Hardware in Your Garage

 Now that you have space, determine what you’ll use it for.
 Whether it’s for a man cave or home gym, there are lots of options for using this new-found space!

 Whatever hobbies may unfurl in your now clutter-free garage, start by zoning the space based on what you’ll use it for, so you can make the most of it.
 Take a look at these suggestions for organizing your garage, and make the space your own.

 Keep it scalable.
 When working on your storage concept, it’s important to remember that your needs and items in your garage will change over time.
 By working with pegboard, or other materials that easily adjust to fit new configurations, you’ll invest once in a system that can conform to your evolving home improvement and storage needs.